 Whatever your goal is; whatever your priority.
 You may want to build a house for your family.
 You may want to build a doghouse for your pooch.
 You may want to invent the next item everyone on Earth will need.
 You may want to write and publish a book.
 It all starts with one simple word:

 Imagination means to clear the mind of all the other junk that often “clutters” it.
-By doing so, imagination can become real and not be “grounded” by the negative effects of the world we live in.
+By doing so, it can become real and not be “grounded” by the negative effects of the world we live in.

 Yes, just imagine what you can do; what you can make; what you can be.

-To stay up-to-date on the latest thinking on imagination, creativity and ideas that lead to cutting edge innovation, subscribe to the blog and receive the latest posts without needing to check back.
+To stay up-to-date on the latest thinking on creativity and ideas that lead to cutting edge innovation, subscribe to the blog and receive the latest posts without needing to check back.